fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.1.
 Success

 On success, the server MUST respond with a `200` status code.
-The server MUST only respond successfully after performing the following checks.
+The server MUST only respond successfully after performing the following checks:

 * A server MUST verify that the signature of the request body is valid and corresponds to the `address` field included in the signed message.
 If the signature does not correspond to the address field, the server MUST assume that the value given for `address` corresponds to a contract-owned account, and attempt to verify that the